Matisse-Consortium/p2obt/docs/source/features.rst

 OB-Creation
 -----------

-The ob-creation scripts (for multiple obs `create_obs` or for singular obs `create_ob`).
+The ob-creation scripts (for multiple obs :func:`create_obs <p2obp.automate.create_obs>` or for singular obs :func:`create_ob <p2obp.automate.create_ob>`).
-These either...
+These scripts automatically...

 * queries different catalogs (*simbad, gaia, tycho, 2mass, mdfc, and the local catalogs*).
 * sort them into folders in the order given (either CAL-SCI or SCI-CAL or CAL-SCI-CAL) locally.
 * sort them into containers during the upload, directly to P2.

-For more details see the documentation or scripts in the `examples/` directory.
+For more details see the documentation or scripts in the `examples/ <https://github.com/MBSck/p2obp/tree/main/examples>`_ directory.
-To add new local query targets add them to the `data/Extensive Target Information` excel sheet.
+To add new local query targets add them to the :bash:`data/Extensive Target Information` excel sheet.